Skip to Content Skip to Search

 Instance Public methods

-attribute(name, cast_type = nil, default: NO_DEFAULT_PROVIDED, **options)
+attribute(name, cast_type = nil, **options)

 Defines an attribute with a type on this model.
 It will override the type of existing attributes if needed.
 This allows control over how values are converted to and from SQL when assigned to a model.
 It also changes the behavior of values passed to ActiveRecord::Base.where.
 This will let you use your domain objects across much of Active Record, without having to rely on implementation details or monkey patching.